Take a Walk in Romantic Vienna…

 The “City of Music”

-Almost every great, classical composer who ever lived ~ including Mozart, Haydn, Beethoven, Strauss, & Brahms ~ ALL lived or were born in Vienna, Austria.
+Almost every great, classical composer ~ including Mozart, Haydn, Beethoven, Strauss, & Brahms ~ ALL either lived or were born in Vienna.

-It’s astonishing to imagine all these composers living & working in Vienna during the mid-1700’s to early-1800’s.
-Haydn was the oldest, & when he moved back to Vienna at the age of 60, he became a mentor to many of the younger composers ~ including Beethoven.
-He became known as “Papa Haydn,” & was much beloved by both Vienna & his fellow composers.
+It’s astonishing to imagine all these composers living & working here during the 1700’s & 1800’s.
+Haydn was the oldest, & when he moved back to Vienna at the age of 60, he mentored many of the younger composers ~ including Beethoven.
+He became known as “Papa Haydn,” & was much beloved by the city of Vienna, as well as his fellow composers.

 Attend a Concert in Vienna!

-Once you’ve learned of Vienna’s fascinating musical history, it’s easy to understand why they call it the “City of Music.”
-It is also a place where you’ll want to listen to classical music: classical music & Vienna were meant for each other.
-There are so many beautiful venues in Vienna ~ attending a concert in Vienna is a must!
+Vienna is a place where you’ll want to enjoy classical music: the two were meant for each other.
+There are so many beautiful venues in Vienna ~ attending a concert in Vienna is a must

 Take a Walk in Romantic Vienna